DuckTales (1987 TV series): BOOM! Studios revival

 On February 17, 2011, BOOM!
-Studios announced that a new DuckTales comic series would begin May 2011 under its kaboom! imprint.
+Studios announced that a new DuckTales comic series would begin May 2011 under its BOOM!
+Kids / Kaboom! imprint.
 The series was written by Warren Spector (author of the Epic Mickey videogame) with art by Leonel Castellani and Jose Massaroli.
 It lasted for 6 issues, with the final two crossing over with Darkwing Duck.
 The BOOM!
 Studios comic will be reprinted in IDW Publishing's Disney's Afternoon Giant in October 2018.

-Before its updated DuckTales comic book, BOOM Kids (later called Kaboom!) featured internationally produced DuckTales comic book stories never before seen in the US in issues 392–399 of the Uncle Scrooge comic book.
+Before its updated DuckTales comic book, BOOM!
+Kids (later called Kaboom!) featured internationally produced DuckTales comic book stories never before seen in the US in issues 392–399 of the Uncle Scrooge comic book.
 These issues, published 2010–2011, were collected into two trade paperback volumes.

-International
+International release

 The success of DuckTales led to the translation of the show into many languages.
 Featured together with Chip 'n Dale Rescue Rangers in a Sunday morning program titled Walt Disney Presents, the show premiered in the former Soviet Union in 1991, the first American cartoon shown in the region after the Cold War.
 One year later, Darkwing Duck was also added to this lineup.

 However, the show's theme song (written by Mark Mueller and originally sung by Jeff Pescetto) remained in English for several episodes.
 The first Russian version of the song was replaced midway through the series with an alternate rendition that contained completely different lyrics.

 The series screened in New Zealand weekday afternoons on TVNZ.
 When TV3 started airing in November 1989 they took over the rights to Disney properties previously held by TVNZ, and as a result Ducktales was later repeated on TV3.

 The series aired in India on Doordarshan, dubbed in Hindi.
 The title track for the original series was sung in Hindi by Amit Kumar.
 The features were dubbed and the episodes have voice cast of Chetan Shasital, Javed Jaffery, Rakshanda Khan and others.
 In many countries, the theme song was performed by well-known singers (like in Finland, where it was sung by Pave Maijanen).

 In Spanish speaking countries of Latin America, the series was called Pato Aventuras (Duck Adventures).
 Scrooge McDuck is called "Rico McPato" and the nephews were translated as Hugo, Paco, and Luis, keeping the names of the translated vintage cartoons and comic books.
 In Spain, while the Latin American dub was used for the first broadcast, a high-quality local dub was produced afterward, keeping the local "Gilito/Juanito/Jaimito/Jorgito" names for the characters.
 In Brazil, the series was called "Duck Tales: os Caçadores de Aventuras" (Duck Tales: the Adventure Hunters).